 The warm water makes the reservoir ideal for boating, water-skiing, and jet skiing.
 Regular winds also provide excellent conditions for sail boating.
 Scuba diving is allowed throughout the lake.
 The mild climate makes boating possible year round.
 Boaters must observe the Colorado Boating statues and regulations, and display a current registration on each boat.
 Aquatic Nuisance inspections are required on all vessels launched at Lake Pueblo.
 An updated regulation booklet is available at every park office.
 Visit the Boat Registration page for additional information.

-Two full-service marinas, one on the south shore and one on the north shore, offer slip rentals, gas pumps, minor boat repair, marina stores, and snacks.
+One full-service marina on the south shore offers slip rentals, gas pumps, minor boat repair, marina stores and snacks.
+See the North Shore Marina page for important information surrounding it.

 The Arkansas River east of the dam provides summer fun for floating, kayaking and canoes.
 Life jackets are required for all river activities.